mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 >
 > After the National Teacher passed on, the Emperor summoned Tan Yuan and asked him what the meaning of this was.
 Tan Yuan said,

-(Transcriber’s comment: first, here is the poem without Hsueh Tou’s comments.)
+(First, here is the poem without Hsueh Tou’s comments.)

 > South of Hsiang, north of T’an;
 > In between there is gold sufficient to a nation.